Gaby Willis: Development

 An attraction forms between Gaby and Wayne Duncan (Jonathon Sammy-Lee) and Monroe said there was a real chemistry between them.
 The author said that while the couple were mismatched from the start, they could not get each other out of their minds and often came together for "sparring sessions".
 One night, Gaby believes Wayne has been groping her and she tips her drink over him.
 Blakely said things get worse from there and explained that when she received a script containing a scene in which Gaby slaps Wayne, Blakely taunted Sammy-Lee.
 She revealed "When it came to do the scene I slapped him so hard I really hurt him!
 I think I got a little too worked up for it!"
 Despite the rough start, Gaby and Wayne do get together, but a writer for Inside Soap said Wayne "turns out to be yet another loser on Gaby's list of unsuitable men."
 Blakely explained that while Gaby cares for Wayne, she decides the relationship is not right.
 The couple break up when they realise how destructive their relationship is.
 The actress thought the breakup was Gaby's fault and said there were some aspects of her character she did not respect.
 Blakely cited Gaby's fiery nature and her tendency to take gossip too seriously as the aspects she did not like, while calling for her character to grow up.
 Blakely added "People her age aren't so irresponsible in real life, so hopefully she'll grow up soon."

 Gaby begins taking flying lessons and she gets her pilots license, but not before she falls for her instructor, Jack Flynn (Mark Pennell).
 After a short romance, Gaby leaves for a job in Europe, but she returns two months later and her family cannot understand why.
 Gaby then reveals she is pregnant and has decided to keep the baby.
 An Inside Soap columnist said "When she lets slip that the father is no-good flying instructor Jack Flynn, Doug goes berserk and hunts down the man that did his daughter wrong."
-Jack refuses to take responsibility and Gaby realises she will be a single mother.
+Gaby doesn't want Jack involved and realises she will be a single mother.
 Though she has the support of her family.
 Shortly after Gaby announces her pregnancy, Cheryl Stark (Caroline Gillmer) also announces she is pregnant.
 Monroe said everyone expects Gaby to give birth first, but "in true Neighbours style" both Gaby and Cheryl go into labour at the same time.
 Gaby gives birth to a baby boy who is named Zac (Jay Callahan), while Cheryl gives birth to a daughter.
 Gaby finds it difficult to balance her career and motherhood and she later takes a less stressful job running a branch of Lassiter's in Darwin.